mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 This technique is well suited to viewing snapshotted datasets from a previoud point in time.

-The '$planets' dataset has special handling to respond to temporal queries; Uranus was discovered in 1846 and Pluto was discovered in 1930, we and use the `FOR` clause to query the '$planets' relation from before those planets were discovered like this:
+The '$planets' sample dataset has special handling to respond to temporal queries; Uranus was discovered in 1846 and Pluto was discovered in 1930, we and use the `FOR` clause to query the '$planets' relation from before those planets were discovered like this:

 ~~~sql
 SELECT name